ckormanyos/real-time-cpp/examples/readme.md

 of traditional C-language code within a modern C++ project.

 Example ![chapter17_03a](./chapter17_03a) Traditional C-Language in Modern C++, Using Time Slices.\
 This example is almost identical with example chapter17_03.
-It performs the same CRC calculations and uses essentially the same code technical methods for accessing traditional C-language code within a modern C++ project.
+In fact, it performs the same CRC calculations and uses essentially the same code technical methods for accessing traditional C-language code within a modern C++ project.
 Example chapter17_03a, however, distributes the CRC calculations